Back to blog

 Share

 As the undisputed leader among the world's top 100 largest companies, Walmart is a major force in the e-commerce industry.
 Companies can leverage its extensive public product data pool, ranging from pricing to reviews, and unlock valuable business insights.
-Indeed, using this data, companies can conduct pricing intelligence, product catalog mapping, competitor analysis, and other operations that can shape their business strategies.
+Indeed, using this data, companies can conduct pricing intelligence, product catalog mapping, competitor analysis, and other operations that can shape their business strategies, often with the help of proxies to ensure smooth and efficient data extraction.

 In this blog post, we’ll guide you through the process of scraping publicly available Walmart data using Python.
 We'll delve into critical aspects of web scraping, including initial setup, strategies to avoid getting blocked, techniques for identifying and extracting desired data, and methods for delivering data in a CSV file.